introduction-to-python-bsuir-2019/PythonHomework/README.md

     * --date     ..
 Return cached news from the specified day.
 Format is YYYYMMDD.
     * --to-html  ..
 Convert news into html format and save a file to the specified path.
     * --to-fb2   ..
 Convert news into FictionBook format and save a file to the specified path.
+    * --colorize ..
+Print the result in colorized mode

 There are several notes:
   * in case of using `--json` argument utility converts the news into JSON format.
 JSON schema is described in feed_json_schema.json.